fairviewhs/silent-auction-react/README.md

 Make sure that once you are ready to deploy the backend to heroku (or any server) that you have the environment variables already defined.
 See [the config file](backend/src/config.ts) for information on which environment variables you need to define.

+### Adding bundles

+Go to the /admin on the website it's deployed to (ex: silentauction.farviewhs.org/admin) and enter in the username and password

 ### Additional Information

 For more information on the frontend go [here](frontend/README.md).